ericdaugherty/feedmonitor/README.md

 # FeedMonitor
-FeedMonitor is a tool to track the status and chagnes in HTTP(S) feeds (JSON or other).
+FeedMonitor is a tool to track the status and changes in HTTP(S) feeds (JSON or other).